CopernicaMarketingSoftware/Documentation/Yothalot/php-race.md

 The final method that should be implemented is the `process()` method.
 In this method you implement your data processing algorithm.
-The method receives one parameter, the data, and should return NULL if the algorithm was not completed (the job did not win the race), or an array of arrays with results if the algorithm is won.
+The method receives one parameter, the data, and should return NULL if the algorithm was not completed (the job did not win the race), or a non NULL value if the algorithm is won.

 ```php
 <?php